-If an organization’s transformational efforts are going to work, they eventually must alter all of the organization's bedrock elements, both those that are inside its formal boundaries and those that are outside them.
-Organization transformations (OT) are intricate inside/outside efforts, essentially for just one reason; to be successful, they have to produce four complex, comprehensive, integrated results:
+If an organization’s transformational efforts are going to work, they eventually must alter all of its bedrock elements, both those that are inside its formal boundaries and those that are outside them.
+Organization transformations (OT) are intricate inside/outside efforts.
+Essentially for just one reason; to be successful, they have to produce four complex, comprehensive, integrated results:

 Here at TLO we’ve been working hard for the past five years trying to learn how to produce this collection of transformational results.
 We're not there yet, but, we’re close.
 Most importantly, we’re confident that we've learned enough from reviewing our twenty-plus years of consulting, our expertise in experiential learning, and the research we’ve recently completed to finally publish and vouchsafe the organization transformation model we're now using in all our OT Thought Partnering, coaching, and consulting.